godotengine/godot-docs/about/list_of_features.rst

 - Texture channels are smoothly overlaid on top of the underlying material, with support for normal/ORM-only decals.
 - Support for normal fade to fade the decal depending on its incidence angle.
-- Does not rely on run-time mesh generation.
+- Does not rely on runtime mesh generation.
 This means decals can be used on complex skinned meshes with no performance penalty, even if the decal moves every frame.
 - Support for nearest, bilinear, trilinear or anisotropic texture filtering (configured globally).
 - Optional distance fade system to fade distant decals, improving performance.